Watch our tutorial video

 If you are running a Windows version of Match! and have installed Endeavour on your computer, Match! will determine the path to the software automatically; you can also select it manually on the "General" tab of the "Options"-dialog.

-In order to run an Endeavour calculation, please mark the corresponding entry in the match list that contains the data to be used (at least peak data and unit cell parameters) first.
+In order to run an Endeavour calculation for a certain phase, please mark the corresponding entry in the match list that contains the data to be used (at least peak data and unit cell parameters) first.
 Afterwards, you can either run the "Structure solution (Endeavour)..." command from the "Tools" menu (or the context menu of the match list), or press the corresponding button in the toolbar.

 After confirming the dialog window by pressing <OK>, the structure solution program "Endeavour" will be run, and the current crystal structure and diffraction data will be transferred to it.